DND-DRDC-RDDC/OS_COVID-19-POMDP-Dashboard/README.md

 # COVID-POMDP-dashboard-tool
-The dashboard made with flexdashboard using package 'pomdp' in R
+The dashboard made with flexdashboard using package 'pomdp' in R. See https://efp-hfx-ds.shinyapps.io/Dash_POMDP_May11/

 The dashboard is to assess the COVID-19 status of one individual.